SLR 214 » released May 2015digital downloads » iTunes | Amazon | eMusic

 Comprised of Alanna McArdle (vocals), Owen Williams (guitar), Max Warren (bass), George Nicholls (guitar & organ) and David Sandford (drums), the band members originally met on a wine tasting holiday.
 Their debut album "Weird Sister" took the world by storm when it was released in September 2013, and went on to win the 2014 Welsh Music Prize.
 Overwhelming press support saw glowing, hysterical reviews across the board with particular interest from media outlets 'Pitchfork' and 'the NME.'
 On the radio their singles have scored a remarkable four out of four on the 'BBC 6 Music playlist' and the band have played sessions for both 'Lauren Laverne' on '6 Music' and for 'Huw Stephens' on 'BBC Radio One'.
 Since the release of "Weird Sister" the band have been constantly badgered, surfacing from hiding in order to release split singles with Bristol’s Trust Fund and New York’s Perfect Pussy, as well as touring with Los Campesinos!, Speedy Ortiz and Stephen Malkmus.

-Mail order copies on pink vinyl, retail copies now on black vinyl.
+Mail order copies on pink vinyl or green and purple vinyl, retail copies now on black vinyl.
 All LPs include a code for a free download.

 A co-release with Fortuna POP! in the UK and Turnstile Music in Europe.
 Please support your local indie label.